 • Bake until golden brown for 24 minutes.
 Stir the mixture halfway through the baking process.

-• Allow the granola cool down for about an hour.
+• Allow the granola to cool down for about an hour.

-• Enjoy with yogurt, milk or as a snack.
+• Enjoy with yoghurt, milk or as a snack.

 I look forward to seeing how you make this your own!!